geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

 =============

 The statechart drawing was made with yEd, a free cross-platform tool.
-The program was used on MAC OS X.
+The program was used on MAC OS X, in this project.

 yEd is a very capable program dedicated to the task of drawing diagrams like statecharts, although there is no (yet) dedicated palette for statecharts.
 It is like other vector-drawing programs, generally, but has a difference or two that are noteworthy.

 To move an element, don't click and drag it, click it once to select it, then drag it.
 This is to disambiguate click-and-drag ops done for drawing connectors.

 The connector-handling and labels of connectors is a strong suit of yEd.
-With an arrow object selected from in a menu, e.g., the sequence flow arrow under the BPMN palette menu, you click away once to make sure nothing is selected, then you drag from state to state to draw the connector, hovering over the interior of the target to connect to its center, or hovering over one of its borders to connect to a border.
-Use the detailed Properties View at lower right to add a label by clicking in the box next to "Text" -- a dialog will pop up.
+With an arrow object selected from in a menu, e.g., the sequence flow arrow under the BPMN palette menu, you click away from any graphics element to make sure nothing is selected, then you drag from one state to another to draw the connector, hovering over the interior of the target state to connect to its center, or hovering over one of its borders to connect to a border.
+Use the detailed Properties View at lower right in the yEd display to add a label, by clicking in the box next to "Text" -- a dialog will pop up.
 After adding text for the label, click or double-click the label to change it.
 Click to fire the dialog again if you prefer.
 Click once to select the label, then drag it to one of six positions, by default, that dynamically appear for the label drag.
 There are several choices for label positioning -- resort to "Smartfree:
-Anywhere" when you need special placement.
+Anywhere" when you need special label placement.

-Complicated selection, as with any vector-drawing tool, takes some fanagling to combine single-click ops with the shift and control keys, along with marquee selection with the mouse.
+Complicated selection, as with any vector-drawing tool, can be a bit fiddly.
+Combine single-click ops with the shift and control keys, along with marquee selection with the mouse.

 Statechart Notation Notes
 =========================